Jeiwan/uniswapv3-book/content/docs/milestone_1/deployment.md

 ERC20Mintable token1 = new ERC20Mintable("USD Coin", "USDC", 18);
 ```
 We cannot deploy the pool without having tokens, so we need to deploy them first.
+((TODO: Also need to explain why we cannot treat it as a normal "new" statement, but must convert then to transactions))
 > Since we're deploying to a local development network, we need to deploy the tokens ourselves.
 In the mainnet and public
 test networks (Ropsten, Goerli, Sepolia), the tokens are already created.
 Thus, to deploy to those networks, we'll need
 to write network-specific deployment scripts.